alexhuang91/sp12/hw4/README.md

 #####Using gdb

+**3/8/12: To get gdb working nicely, you will need to do redo the build process for PostgreSQL to turn off compiler optimizations.
+The magic incantation looks like this:**

+    export CFLAGS=-g
+    cd postgresql-9.1.2
+    ./configure --prefix=$HOME/pgsql --enable-debug --without-readline
+    make clean
+    make
+    make install
+    cd contrib/pg_trgm
+    make clean
+    make
+    make install

+**Now you should be all set to use the following instructions.**

 To debug PostgreSQL using `gdb`, first start the server and connect to it using psql.
 Next, in a separate shell window, you first to determine the PID of the backend process.
 The simplest way to do this is to find the `postgres` process ID from the `psql` prompt:

 ```